Biomes (Chapter 20)

 “I am (now) delighted to find people who are as committed to creation as to Christ, as committed to Christ as creation.
 I find myself completely at among in an evangelical company of people who are as at home in the creation of Christ as they are with the Christ who creates.
 It is a wonderful thing to join hearts and minds and muscles with companions in faith who refuse to ‘put asunder’ the Christ and creation that God has joined together.”

 Peterson, Eugene, 2003.
 Christ and Creation.
 A Rocha Canada Newsletter 16:1.

-Here is a brief video introduction to this week: http://youtu.be/c3hLizYixIA
+Here is a brief video introduction to this week (my apologies, I have not yet done a full video lecture for this chapter): http://youtu.be/c3hLizYixIA

 II.
 Global Biomes

 This biome coincides with Af/Am climate regions (warm, wet all year).
 There is always a soil moisture surplus (runoff).

 The climatic conditions allow for vast amounts of vegetation to flourish (remember, these biomes have the highest net primary productivity of any terrestrial biome).
 Vegetation often develops in distinct levels: